WeatherCube/WeatherCube/README.md

 	particle serial monitor

-Finally, add your latitude, longitude, and API key to the top of the `weather.ino` file.
+Finally, copy settings.h.example to settings.h and set your latitude, longitude, and API key.
 Upload the code to your Particle; either uploading the code via the web portal, or running the following command:

 	particle flash <CORE_ID> weather.ino

+## Issues

+The newer version of the neopixel library modified for the photon appears to be broken for the core and causes odd flickering of LED colours.
+I've included a copy of the older core-only libraries.
+If using the photon read the comments in particle.include.

 ## Useful Info